 Annual Report of Privately Held Rate-of-Return Carriers: Any privately held rate-of-return ETC must file a full and complete annual report of the company’s financial condition and operations as of the end of the preceding fiscal year.
 This annual report must be filed by July 1, 2013, and each year thereafter and contain all required reporting as required in 47 C.F.R. § 54.313(f)(2).

-Line 3013 – Qualify as a Privately Held Rate-of-Return Carriers: Respond whether your company, as defined in section 54.313(f)(2), qualifies as a privately held rate-of-return carrier who will be required to file financial reports beginning in July 1, 2013, and annually thereafter.
+Line 3013 – Qualify as a Privately Held Rate-of-Return Carriers: Respond (either yes or no) whether your company, as defined in section 54.313(f)(2), qualifies as a privately held rate-of-return carrier who will be required to file financial reports beginning in July 1, 2013, and annually thereafter.

-Line 3014 – Privately Held Rate-of-Return Carrier Who Files Annual RUS Reports: If your company responded in the affirmative on line 3013, then respond whether your company is a privately held rate-of-return carrier receiving loans from the Rural Utilities Service (RUS) and annually files electronic copies of their annual RUS reports (Operating Report for Telecommunications Borrowers).
+Line 3014 – Privately Held Rate-of-Return Carrier Who Files Annual RUS Reports: If your company responded in the affirmative on line 3013, then respond (either yes or no) whether your company is a privately held rate-of-return carrier receiving loans from the Rural Utilities Service (RUS) and annually files electronic copies of their annual RUS reports (Operating Report for Telecommunications Borrowers).

 Line 3015: Please check this box to confirm that the attached document, on line 3017, contains an electronic copy of your annual RUS reports (Operating Report for Telecommunications Borrowers).